The Discover It Card: Attractive Cash Back Awards for Shoppers

 - Oct-Dec: Holiday Shopping

-(Editor's note: The current categories from October through December 2014 are up to $1,500 in online shopping and department store purchases when you sign up.)
+(Editor's note: The current categories from October through December 2014 are up to $1,500 in online shopping and department store purchases when you sign up for 5%.)

 This credit card comes with a 14 month 0% introductory APR — then a variable purchase APR applies (currently 10.99% - 22.99%).
 A 3% fee applies to each transferred balance.
 There is no annual fee, no penalty APR, no overlimit fee, and Discover It won't charge foreign transaction fees.